apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Creating an Instance Template that Supports SSH Keys
 ----------------------------------------------------

-Create an Instance template that supports SSH Keys.
+Create an Instance Template that supports SSH Keys.

 #.
-Create a new Instance by using the template provided by cloudstack.
+Create a new Instance by using the Template provided by cloudstack.

    For more information on creating a new Instance, see